 Bánh Chưng (Sticky Square Cake)

 Bánh Chưng is a traditional sign of Tet, the main ingredients are glutinous rice, mung bean, and pork, added with others.
 It is those unique ingredients of Vietnamese agriculture that contribute to a unique Chung cake of Vietnam.
 Banh Chung is square-shaped and covered by green leaves symbolizing the Earth.
 This cake was invented by the prince of the Hung King dynasty.
 An amazing feature is that Chung cake can last long for days in Vietnamese weather for nearly 1 month at room temperature on average.
 It has been passed on from generation to generation and still tasty and savory.
 Every time enjoying these cakes at Tet holiday, Vietnamese people have a special but familiar feeling as they can taste all seasons and remember the old-time story of its origin.

 Giò chả or Vietnamese ham/sausage is another traditional food in Tết holiday and usually served with Xôi (sticky rice) and Bánh Chưng.
 Giò is wrapped by leaves, boiled, and stored in cool temperature whereas Chả is deep-fried.
 These food are also made of lean pork well stored.

 Mứt Tết is quite similar to a snack, not a food.
 Mứt Tết is used to welcome guests during Tet holiday.
 Local people often mix several types of snacks to create many tastes: ginger, carrot, coconut, pineapple, pumpkin, lotus seed, star fruit.

 Trees & Flowers

 This occasion is time to buy flowers, such as peach blossoms, kumquat trees, and chrysanthemums for decoration.
-Peach blossom represents for Tet in Northern Vietnam while apricot blossom trees symbols in Southern Vietnam.
+Peach blossom represents Tet in Northern Vietnam while apricot blossom trees symbols in Southern Vietnam.
 The red color of peach blossom is believed to bring luck to the family.
 Also, the yellow of apricot blossom is thought to contribute the fortune to the owners.
 It would be a pity if missing two of them.
-Vietnamese and foreign visitors have chances to amaze at the colorful flowers at flower markets on Vietnamese lunar new year.
+Vietnamese and foreign visitors have chances to amaze at the colorful flowers at flower markets on the Vietnamese lunar new year.